shlomtzion1980/payplus-payment-gateway/readme.txt

 8. Save your settings, now you have an active payment page!

 == Changelog ==

+= 6.6.9 =
+* Add    - Iframe in the same page in WooCommerce Checkout Blocks.
+* Add    - Iframe popup in WooCommerce Checkout Blocks.
+* Add    - Error handling in WooCommerce Checkout Blocks.
+* Add    - Basic Settings Tab - Setup the plugin most important settings and start working immediately.
+This tab holds the main settings to activate the plugin.
+These are still available in the regular "Settings" Tab also.
+* Fix    - Removed filter: 'acf/settings/remove_wp_meta_box' was supposed to show custom fields on website with ACF, However it caused heavy load times - In future releases a diffrent solution will be offered.
+* Add    - New logos!
+* Tweak  - Code refactoring - Admin fields and settings were moved to their own files and are loaded with static functions for better readability.
+* Fix    - Get meta data for products transaction type and balance_name.
+* Change - PayPlus Error Page - No longer uses a short code - it displays a simple text message - users can edit it or create a different page with the same permlink instead.
+* Tweak  - Css cache is updated according to the version, will refresh on update, no need to manually refresh.
+* Tweak  - Minified all css and js files in use.

 = 6.6.8 =
 * Add    - Display PayPlus Invoice+ charges and refunds in a dedicated metabox in the order page.